codingCavalier/clarifai-android-sdk/README.md

 ### Git LFS

-Before we proceed with the installation, please make sure you have Git-LFS installed on your system.
+Before doing anything else, please make sure you have Git-LFS installed on your system.
 The binary contained in the framework is managed by GitHub using `git-lfs`.

-If you don't have it installed yet, you can find details at: [https://git-lfs.github.com](https://git-lfs.github.com)
+If you don't have it installed yet, you can find details at: [https://git-lfs.github.com](https://git-lfs.github.com).
+IF YOU DON'T HAVE GIT-LFS INSTALLED, THE SDK WILL **NOT** WORK.

+### Verifying the SDK

+After setting up Git LFS, please ensure that the SDK cloned correctly, by checking the size of the *.aar.
+If the size is less than ~120MB, then you will need to re-pull master now that Git LFS is set up.

+If you downloaded a ZIP of the project via the "Clone or download" button, the SDK **will be cloned incorrectly**.
+Either clone the repo with git, or download the *.aar file specifically by clicking on the file through GitHub, and clicking the "Download" button.

 ### Install the SDK with an *.aar
 Much of the Android SDK is built with Kotlin.
-As such, add the following to the project-level `build.gradle`:
+As such, add the following to the **project-level** `build.gradle`:

 ```gradle
 buildscript {